How to Become an OB/GYN Doctor

 Necessary Skills and Qualities

-Even though we have been doing it for millennia and have gotten much better at it recently, labor and delivery is still a stressful, risky time for the mother and baby.
-Therefore OB/GYNs must be able to work thoughtfully and skillfully under pressure.
-They must also be suited to working highly variable work schedules.
-Because it is a hybrid specialty, of sorts, OB/GYNs should enjoy practicing both medicine and surgery.
-This requires a good bedside manner and clinical acumen along with dexterity, precision, and surgical skill.
+Given the stressful nature of pregnancy and delivery, OB/GYNs must be able to work thoughtfully and skillfully under pressure.
+Those wishing to actively practice obstetrics must also be suited to working highly variable work schedules.
+Finally, given the hybrid nature of this specialty, OB/GYNs should enjoy practicing both medicine and surgery.
+This requires a strong bedside manner and clinical acumen, in addition to dexterity, precision, and surgical skill.

 Opportunities for Advancement